Blog

 Photo by Priscilla Du Preez on Unsplash

 Now for the considerations.
 First, the language barrier.
-I won't lie about this.
-The barrier exists.
+Let me be honest: it does exist.

-Simple studio interactions can be managed with musical terms and gestures, but you'll struggle with situations like:
+Simple exchanges in the studio can be managed with musical terms and gestures, but you'll struggle in these situations:

-• Money talk (splitting studio costs, explaining live house quotas)
+• Money-related topics (splitting studio costs, explaining live house ticket quotas)

 How to Overcome It

-1. Use translation tools without hesitation — Phone translation apps, Membo's 8-language translation chat.
-There's no need to be embarrassed.
-The other person wants this too
+1. Use translation tools without hesitation — smartphone translation apps, Membo's 8-language translation chat.
+There's absolutely no need to be embarrassed.
+Your bandmate wants you to use them

-2. Communicate through sound — Rather than explaining "this part should feel like this" with words, actually playing it is 100 times more effective.
-If you have an instrument, that's your strongest common language
+2. Communicate through music — Rather than explaining "I want it to feel like this in words," actually playing it and having them listen is 100 times more effective.
+If you have an instrument, it's your strongest shared language

-3. Use diagrams and charts — Visualize set lists, song structures (intro→A→B→chorus), and schedules on paper or phone
+3. Use diagrams and charts — Visualize setlists, song structures (intro → A → B → chorus), and schedules on paper or your phone

-4. Learn simple phrases in their language — "Thank you," "awesome," "one more time."
-Learning just three phrases in their native language dramatically closes the distance
+4. Learn a few words in your bandmate's language — "Thank you," "Amazing," "One more time."
+Learning just three words in their native language dramatically closes the distance between you

 Consideration 2: Different Concepts of Scheduling

-This is subtle but becomes more significant as band activities continue long-term.
+This is subtle, but it becomes more significant the longer your band continues.

-• Set rules from the beginning — "Studio cancellations must be 2 days in advance," "lateness is acceptable up to 15 minutes," etc. Make it explicit.
-Verbal agreements can't absorb cultural differences
+• Establish rules from the beginning — "Studio cancellations must be made 2 days in advance," "15 minutes maximum lateness," etc. Put it in writing.
+Verbal agreements can't bridge cultural differences

-• Send reminders — Confirm by message the day before studio sessions.
-It's extra work, but this alone dramatically reduces no-shows
+• Send reminders — Message your bandmates the day before the studio session to confirm.
+It's a bit of extra work, but it dramatically reduces no-shows

-• Explain "this is how it works in Japan" — Don't blame, but communicate it as a cultural difference.
-If you say "Japanese studios charge cancellation fees," most people will understand
+• Explain "This is how it is in Japan" — Rather than blaming them, frame it as cultural difference.
+If you say "Studios in Japan charge cancellation fees," most people will understand

-Consideration 3: How to Deal with Departure Risk
+Consideration 3: Dealing with the Risk of Repatriation

-The biggest risk with foreign members is that they might leave Japan someday.
+The biggest risk with foreign members is the possibility that they may leave Japan someday.

 Work contracts end.
-Visa renewals fail.
-Family circumstances require returning home—the reasons vary, but "one day suddenly, a member leaves Japan" is a real possibility for international bands.
+Visa renewal fails.
+Family circumstances force them to return home — the reasons vary, but "a member suddenly leaves Japan" is a very real possibility in an international band.

-• Don't assume "limited time" from the start — If you approach them with the attitude "you'll go home eventually anyway," you can't build deep trust.
-Put all your energy into the music right now
+• Don't assume from the start that it's temporary — If you approach it with the attitude "They're going to leave anyway," you won't build deep trust.
+Pour all your energy into the music right now

-• But be mentally prepared — To prevent band collapse in emergencies, structure songs so they don't depend too heavily on individual members
+• But mentally prepare yourself — Just in case, structure your songs so they don't depend too heavily on one member's individual skills

-• Many are permanent residents — There are more foreign musicians who love Japan and have lived here for decades than you might imagine.
-Especially those in their 30s and older who have established roots in Japan have low departure risk
+• Many stay permanently — There are far more foreign musicians than you might think who love Japan and have stayed for decades.
+Especially those in their 30s and beyond who have put down roots in Japan have lower repatriation risk

 Consideration 4: Different Musical "Common Sense"

-What's "common sense" for Japanese musicians sometimes doesn't apply to foreigners.
+What's "common sense" for Japanese musicians may not make sense to foreigners.

-Covers vs Originals Start with covers for practice → move to originals Many want to do originals from the beginning
+Cover songs vs. originals Practice covers first → Move to originals Many people want to play originals from the start

-Sheet Music Feel comfortable with TAB or chord charts Ear training is standard.
-May be surprised if you ask "Do you have sheet music?"
+Sheet music TAB notation and chord charts provide comfort Ear training is standard.
+They might be surprised when you ask for sheet music

-Practice Amount Individual practice until you can play without mistakes "Even if it's not perfect, if it has groove, it's OK"
+Practice intensity Individual practice until you can play perfectly "Even if it's not perfect, if the groove is good, it's fine" mentality

-Whether you feel this is "incompatible" or "interesting" determines the success of international bands.
+Whether you see this as "incompatible" or "interesting" determines the success of your international band.

-From my experience, explaining live house quotas thoroughly from the beginning is most important.
-Japanese live house culture is quite unique, and musicians with overseas experience are often surprised by it.
-But they understand when you explain it.
-Just tell them "This is how the system works in Japan.
-In return, we get to perform at good venues."
+From my experience, explaining live house ticket quotas in detail from the beginning is most important.
+Japanese live venue culture is quite unique, and musicians with overseas experience are often shocked.
+But they'll understand once you explain.
+You can say, "This is how the system works in Japan.
+In exchange, you get to perform in great venues."

-Personal Story: The Day a Bassist from Fussa Changed My Musical Perspective
+Personal Story: The Day a Bassist in Fussa Changed My Musical Perspective

 Photo by Yvette de Wit on Unsplash

-When I was still young, I first shared a stage with an American bassist at a live house in Fussa (Fussa City, Tokyo).
-Fussa has long been a gathering place for foreign musicians due to its proximity to Yokota Air Base.
+When I was young, I stood on stage for the first time with an American bassist at a live house in Fussa (Fussa City, Tokyo).
+Fussa, located near Yokota Air Base, has long been a gathering place for foreign musicians.

-That day, I was playing my usual rock guitar.
+That day, I played guitar the way I always did.
 The moment he started playing bass, the atmosphere changed.
-Same chord progression, but completely different groove.
-My body naturally started swaying.
-Before my head understood "this is funk," my body was already responding.
+Same chord progression, completely different groove.
+My body swayed naturally.
+Before I could understand it intellectually as "so this is funk," my body was already reacting.

-After the performance, he said, "Your guitar has a good sound.
+After the performance ended, he said to me, "Your guitar sounds good.
 But your rhythm is stiff.
 Feel it more with your body."

 Honestly, I was annoyed.
-But I kept thinking about it after I got home.
-The next week, I went to the session again.
+But I thought about it all the way home.
+The next week, I went back for another session.
 After that, I started practicing with him regularly.
-I remember that in three months, my guitar rhythm fundamentally changed.
+I remember that within three months, my guitar's rhythm fundamentally changed.

-Without that encounter, I think my musical life would be completely different from what it is today.
+If that encounter hadn't happened, my entire musical life would be completely different today.

 "I understand the benefits and considerations.
-But where can I meet them?"—this is actually the most common question.
+But where do I find them?" — This is actually the most common question I get.

 1. Search on Membo

-Membo is Japan's only 8-language compatible member recruitment app.
-If you post a recruitment in Japanese, it gets translated into English, Chinese, Korean, Vietnamese—8 languages—and reaches foreign musicians.
-Conversely, you can read recruitments posted by foreigners in English in Japanese.
+Membo is the only 8-language member recruitment app in Japan.
+If you post a recruitment in Japanese, it's translated into English, Chinese, Korean, Vietnamese — 8 languages total — and reaches foreign musicians.
+Conversely, you can read recruitment posts from foreign musicians written in English in Japanese.

-Message exchanges also feature real-time translation.
-You can communicate without worrying about language barriers.
+Message exchanges also have real-time translation.
+You can communicate without worrying about the language barrier.

-In Tokyo, session bars in Roppongi, Shibuya, Shinjuku, and Shimokitazawa see many foreign musicians.
-Just "bring your instrument and participate as a drop-in"—that alone creates encounters.
+In Tokyo, session bars in Roppongi, Shibuya, Shinjuku, and Shimokitazawa have many foreign musicians coming and going.
+Simply bringing your instrument and doing an open jam creates opportunities to meet people.

 3. Foreign Community Events

-Search Facebook Groups and Meetup.com for groups like "Tokyo Musicians" or "Japan Music Jam," and you'll find regular session events.
+Search Facebook Groups and Meetup.com for "Tokyo Musicians" or "Japan Music Jam."
+You'll find regularly scheduled jam session events.

 4. Music Studio Bulletin Boards

-Studios in areas with many foreigners (Roppongi, Hiroo, Azabu-Juban) sometimes have English member recruitment flyers posted.
+In areas with large foreign populations (Roppongi, Hiroo, Azabu-Juban), music studios sometimes have English-language member recruitment flyers posted.

 Frequently Asked Questions (FAQ)